sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 #### Installer Connection & Status Services

 The Installer Connection & Status Services are optional (as of changes integrated on [April 4, 2021](https://github.com/sparkle-project/Sparkle/pull/1812)) and are not bundled in the Sparkle framework by default.
-Instead of using these services, we recommend adding the following entitlement to your sandboxed application:
+Instead of using these services, you will need to add the following entitlement to your sandboxed application:

 ```xml
 <key>com.apple.security.temporary-exception.mach-lookup.global-name</key>